Rufus For Real

 ground pork stir fry

-• Onion, Garlic & Mushrooms.
-Your flavor foundation.
-They sauté in minutes and build that rich, takeout-style depth.
-Not a fan of one?
-Leave it out — this recipe is flexible.
+• Onion, Garlic & Ginger: Your flavor foundation.
+These build that rich, takeout-style depth in just a few minutes of sautéing.

 Image of Sweet Chili Sauce